Run desktop applications¶

 You can add extra options such as:

--n namename is a more user friendly name of the container
+-n namename is a more user-friendly name of the container

 -t typetype can be either

 lxc.
-Default is
+The default is

-If the kernel of your device supports it then
+If the kernel of your device supports it,

-create command shown above cannot be run directly in the terminal app, due apparmor restrictions.
-You can run it from another device using either
+create command shown above cannot be run directly in the terminal app, due to AppArmor restrictions.

 Destroy a container¶